alonzolopez/alonzolopez.github.io/_posts/robotics/2023-03-18-quaternions-for-robotics.md

     <img src="/assets/images/blog/rotations/VecB.png">
 </div>

-And as before, the quaternion representing the rotation of Frame $B$ w.r.t. $A$ is (in scalar-first notation):
+And as before, the quaternion representing the rotation of Frame /$B/$ w.r.t. /$A/$ is (in scalar-first notation):

 $${}^{A}_{B}q = cos\begin{pmatrix} \frac{-45^\circ}{2} \end{pmatrix} +
 sin\begin{pmatrix} \frac{-45^\circ}{2} \end{pmatrix}